ForbiddenProgrammer/extended-ssrf-search/README.md

 Rename __example.app-settings.conf__ to __app-settings.conf__ and adjust settings.
 The most important setting is the callback url.
 I recommend to use burp collaborator.
 Then you can add your urls to config/url-to-test.txt.
-Here the script accepts domains as well as urls with path and queryparameters.
+Here the script accepts domains as well as urls with path and query parameters.
 If you like you can add your own cookies to config/cookie-jar.txt and add additional headers for your requests.
 The brute force list which is used in post and get requests is currently small, I dont thing adding 2000 parameters is smart.
 We should focus on those which have the highest possibility to be vulnerable.
 If you don't think so: just add your own!